-Explore vineyards and fruit orchards on foot or in the saddle, enjoy a wine tasting or simply relax.
-Stay at Endless Vineyards and you’ll discover these and other things to do in Botrivier in the Overberg.
+Explore vineyards and fruit orchards on foot or in the saddle, enjoy wine tasting or just relax.
+Discover these and other things to do in Botrivier in the Overberg.

 Certainly it’s not a big town centre, just a hotel and a sprinkling of shops.
 But it has an official wine route and is stuffed with true country style.
 We recently stayed at Endless Vineyards Boutique Lodge on the Wildekrans Wine Estate.
 It’s a peaceful enclave where you’ll wake to the sound of birds, go for gentle walks, drink in the views and watch the sun set in a flush of candy floss pink.

 Kick back and relax or get busy and enjoy some of the activities on the estate and nearby, the choice is up to you.

 - Go for a guided walk through the estate and learn about the vineyards, the different types of fruits that are grown here, like plums and pears, as well as the natural vegetation.
 Enjoy views of the surrounding mountains.

 - Saddle up at the horse stables and go horse riding along a scenic route under wide blue skies.
 The horses are valued members of the Endless Vineyards and Wildekrans family and enjoy some of the nicest accommodation on the estate.

 - Bring your bikes and tackle one or two of the mountain bike trails that cross the estate, giving views of the surrounding vineyards and orchards.
 Choose your distance from 10km, 21km or 42km.

 - If fishing is your thing, you’re in luck – go catch-and-release fishing in the dam at the top end of the estate.
 I’m not into fishing but I enjoyed the views around the dam.
 You might even spot some birds in the area.

 - Take a dip in the swimming pool or simply relax on one of the sun loungers in the walled enclosure.